28 Days Later is Not a Zombie Movie

 Fade to black, and the credits read: 28 Days Later…

 A London bike courier named Jim wakes up from a coma and finds himself in a wrecked and seemingly deserted London.
 Seemingly… until the Infected find him.
-Blinded by rage, they chase him across the city, and it’s only a chance encounter with Naomi, a fellow survivor, that he is able to survive his first day.
+Blinded by rage, they chase him across the city, and it’s only a chance encounter with Selena, a fellow survivor, that he is able to survive his first day.

 I mean… come on, Rob.